BobbyMcWho/BobbyMcWho/README.md

 ## Hi, I'm Bobby!
 This readme will serve two audiences- those who I work with at my day job, and those who come across it organically.

-💬 he/him
+💬&nbsp;he/him
-🏢 Senior Ruby Engineer @ TaskRabbit
+🏢&nbsp;Senior Ruby Engineer @ TaskRabbit
-🕗 US/Eastern
+🕗&nbsp;US/Eastern

 ### Working Style
 I typically am available professionally from 9-5AM ET.
 Open source availability really depends on where I can fit it in to my schedule.
 If you need me outside of my normal availability, please let me know in advance so I can make accomodations.